Skip to content

 Biography

-Prior to her time at ECC, Dr. Heinrich served for five years as the associate director for adult education and family literacy with the Illinois Community College Board.
-She also served as a community literacy grant monitor for the Secretary of State’s Literacy Office and as an independent adult education and fundraising consultant for community-based organizations throughout the Chicagoland area.
-She served as the director of programs for Literacy Chicago and as the adult literacy tutoring coordinator for the Albany Park Community Center.
-Dr. Heinrich has taught English as a second language classes to adult students at various community-based organizations and began her career as a high school English teacher within the Chicago Public School system.
+Before joining ECC, Dr. Heinrich spent five years as Associate Director for Adult Education and Family Literacy with the Illinois Community College Board.
+She has also worked as a Community Literacy Grant Monitor for the Secretary of State’s Literacy Office and as an independent consultant specializing in Adult Education and Fundraising for Chicagoland-based community organizations.
+Additionally, Dr. Heinrich served as Director of Programs at Literacy Chicago and Adult Literacy Tutoring Coordinator for the Albany Park Community Center.
+She began her career as a high school English teacher within the Chicago Public School system and has taught English as a Second Language to adult learners at various community organizations.

-Dr. Heinrich holds a Doctor of Education in community college leadership from Ferris State University, where she graduated with the highest distinction and was awarded the 2017 faculty award for Distinguished Scholar-Practitioner.
-Additionally, she holds a Master of Arts in applied linguistics with a concentration in teaching English as a second language from Northeastern Illinois University and a Bachelor of Arts in English/secondary education with a minor in communications from DePaul University.
+Dr. Heinrich holds a Doctor of Education in Community College Leadership from Ferris State University, where she graduated with the Highest Distinction and received the 2017 Faculty Award for Distinguished Scholar-Practitioner.
+She also holds a Master of Arts in Applied Linguistics with a concentration in Teaching English as a Second Language from Northeastern Illinois University, as well as a Bachelor of Arts in English and Secondary Education with a minor in Communications from DePaul University.
+In addition, Dr. Heinrich is a Registered Yoga Teacher (RYT) with the Yoga Alliance.

 President's Cabinet